samertm/samertm.com/source/_posts/deploy-hexo-with-git-push.md

 But can I do better?
 (Yes)

 I will *always* run `hexo generate` and `hexo deploy` after `git push`.
-So why do I need to type them myself?
+Then why do I need to type them myself?
 I pay Amazon good money for Robot Computers in the Cloud™ (my buzzword game is on point), so let's put those robots to good use and set up a [git server-side hook](http://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#Server-Side-Hooks) to generate and deploy the site for us.

 # Git hooks